Igusy/style-for-niconico-rekari/README.md

 # style-for-niconico-rekari
 User style for "ニコニコ動画 (Re:仮)" that works with stylus extensions.
-The style can be broken by frequent website updates.
+The web page may change and the style may be broken.

 https://raw.githubusercontent.com/Igusy/style-for-niconico-rekari/master/niconico.user.css